kc-ml2/tracking_recovery_text/README.md

     ORB-SLAM.txt:

 ## Output format
-All outputs are saved in:
+All outputs will be saved in:
 ```bash
 results/your_sequence_name
 ```
-Should produce:
+Will contain:

     COLMAP/: